Two Techniques to Manage Labour Pain

 Mantras are words or sounds repeated to help focus the mind or meditate.
 Deepak Chopra calls mantras “instruments of the mind” that contribute to achieving deep meditation.
-In fact, the word itself is said to originate from a Sanskrit root meaning “to protect the mind”.
+In fact, the word itself is said to originate from a Sanskrit root meaning “to protect the mind.”
 Fans of Ina May Gaskin’s books on midwifery will know that she often shared stories of her clients using mantras on the farm in Tennessee.

 Visualization is a way of using pictures and mental images to remain calm, focus on your task, and show yourself you are capable of achieving goals.
 Being able to still the mind and slow your breathing through a birth mantra and visualization is a wonderful skill to possess going into childbirth.
-There will be moments when you doubt that you can go on, you will be exhausted, and equipping yourself with creative tools can help you cope quite effectively with labour pain.
+There will be moments when you doubt that you can go on, when you will be exhausted, and equipping yourself with creative tools can help you cope quite effectively with labour pain.

 Create a personal birth mantra

 What I like the most about mantras is that they are completely customizable.
 They can consist of one word, a series of words, a sound, or even vibrations.
-They can reference someone you know, a historical figure (there are lots of references to specific Buddhist figures with their mantras) or be utterly nonsensical.
+They can reference someone you know, a historical figure (there are lots of references to specific Buddhist figures in their mantras) or be utterly nonsensical.

 While chanting, close your eyes and picture your new baby.
 Try to clear your mind and focus on the mantra.
 When you chant out loud, the sound will command your attention, but you should also attempt to concentrate on the vibration of your voice or the rhythm of your breath.

 Try to think of a mantra that makes you feel strong, calm, safe, and ready.
-A little self-empowerment is a good thing here; build yourself up, and when labour pain starts to push you over the edge, tell yourself you’ve got this.
+A little self empowerment is a good thing here; build yourself up, and when labour pain starts to push you over the edge, tell yourself you’ve got this.
 “I can do this” is a powerful yet simple message.
 Sometimes by addressing fears in a mantra we can alleviate them.
 For example, if you are afraid of the pain you can chant something like, “My body knows what it is doing.
 My body can do this.”

-Remind yourself of past achievements: “I climbed Mount Everest”, “I survived high school”.
+Remind yourself of past achievements: “I climbed Mount Everest,” “I survived high school.”
 Because if you did that, you can do this!